How to Get Rid of Weeds: 10 Basic Gardening Tips

 What Is A Weed?

 Weeds are unwanted plants that grow naturally in the garden, lawns, and parks.
-In general terms, they are just unwanted either because they are unattractive, rough, or excessive.
+In general terms, they are just unwanted because they are unattractive, rough, or excessive.
 Of course, sometimes plants that are unwanted at times become wanted by others, but something that is prevalent and not pretty gets known as a weed.

 A weed will nearly always be able to survive in diverse environments and reproduce speedily, even with a lack of water and nutrients.
-Removing weeds is required to keep the other plants in your garden healthy, as weeds cause damage to the neighboring plants by consuming the nutrients from the soil and placing their root system where other plants would also want to.
+Removing weeds is required to keep the other plants in your garden healthy, as weeds cause damage to the neighbouring plants by consuming the nutrients from the soil and placing their root system where other plants would also want to.

 Types of Weeds

 Weeds are typically classified into several categories based on their life cycle, growth habits, and other characteristics.
-Here are some common types of weeds:

 Crabgrass